adamcharnock/lightbus/docs/explanation/architecture-tips.md

 # Architecture tips

 These tips draw some core concepts from the [Domain Driven Design] and [CQRS] patterns.
-I only scape the surface of these patterns here, but the ideas covered below are the ones I found most useful when using Lightbus.
+We only scape the surface of these patterns here, but the ideas covered below are the ones the Lightbus maintainers found most useful when using Lightbus.

 There is a lot more to be said on each point.
 The intent here is to provide a digestible starting point.